JanssenProject/jans/docs/casa/administration/faq.md

 This reveals a problem in execution of *casa* custom script.
 Check if `jans-auth_script.log` is showing an error related to the authentication method in question.

-If you cannot diagnose the issue, please use the [support forum](https://support.gluu.org) to ask for help.
+If you cannot diagnose the issue, please use the [Janssen Server discussions](https://github.com/JanssenProject/jans/discussions) to ask for help.

 ### An "Unauthorized access" error is shown when accessing the application